BY CINDY DAMPIER

 Most weekends, you can find Mariani in rural Wisconsin, in his prairie garden, looking the way that gardeners do: Eyes cast toward the ground as he walks the paths he has carefully mowed around the property, an ever-present weeding tool in one hand.

-"There's one," he mutters, giving stabbing the business end of his favorite weeder to at an interloping weed underfoot.
-He stabs at it efficiently, gives a small, satisfied grunt, and hoists it up, a small victory.
+"There's one," he mutters, stabbing the business end of his favorite weeder at an interloping weed underfoot.
+He jabs at it efficiently, gives a small, satisfied grunt, and hoists it up, a small victory.

 "There's more than one man can handle," he says.

 Catching the understatement, he laughs.